Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Accuracy-Efficiency Trade-Offs as a Mechanism for Accountability

-The report is clear that the AV's sensors were inconsistent, but indicates that it is not clear \emph{why} the AV could not make a decision in those conditions.
-In this case, a granular explanation was not necessary to determine accountability, as 6 seconds is long time to be inconsistent.
-In other words, this AV was neither accurate nor efficient; this indicates a sub-optimal trade-off implementation---that there was a bug, as opposed to a deliberate implementation choice, that led to a tragic outcome.
-However, in instances that are not as clear-cut, tools that provide granular explanations will be necessary to determine the difference between bugs and deliberate trade-off choices.
-For accidents that involve much tighter time windows, we need tools to help reason about the underlying accuracy-efficiency trade-off so that we can determine whether risks were adequately assessed and accounted for during implementation.
+\textbf{The 2018 Uber AV crash.} The 2018 Uber AV crash illustrates the importance of tools to assess the trade-off~\cite{ntsb2019ubercrash}.
+The crash resulted from the coincidence of several issues,\footnote{Together, the NTSB report generally summarizes these issues as reflective of a ``lax engineering culture'' around safety at Uber.} one of which had the accuracy-efficiency trade-off as its central problem.
+The AV remained inconsistent and indecisive for over 6 seconds.\footnote{The AV clearly had not implemented a robust inconsistency resolution strategy, as it this is a significant amount of time for a computer to not to resolve inconsistency.} By the time the sensors agreed about the presence of a pedestrian, the AV had already collided with her.\footnote{This example is far more complex than what we have glossed here.
+For example, there were no other cars on the road, so it seems certain that slowing down to take the extra time to resolve inconsistency would have been safe.
+Additionally, there was a human back-up driver; however, she was not paying attention.
+Even if she had been, it is not clear that she could have responded appropriately within 6 seconds, as average time for human take-over from an AV is 17 seconds \cite{nhtsa2015humanfactors}.} While the NTSB report is clear that the AV's sensors were inconsistent, it is not clear \emph{why} the AV could not make a decision.
+In this case, a granular explanation was not necessary to determine accountability, as 6 seconds is a very long time to be inconsistent.
+This AV was neither accurate nor efficient, indicating a sub-optimal trade-off implementation, as opposed to a well-reasoned choice, that led to a tragic outcome.
+In instances that are not as clear-cut, such as those that involve much tighter time windows, tools that provide granular explanations will be necessary to determine the difference between bugs and deliberate trade-off choices. \\